 Here is an example.
 Let’s say, you pursue a long strategy, meaning you buy coins at a lower price and then sell when the price goes up.

-In this scenario, it’s important for you to sell your asset before its price goes down.
+In this scenario, you need to sell your asset before its price goes down.
 If you add a 10% trailing stop-loss to a long position, a sell order will be activated when the price drops by 10% from its latest peak after the purchase.
-So unlike standard stop-loss that is activated when the price drops 10% from the initial buy price, trailing stop-loss is recalculated from the latest peak price.
+So, unlike standard stop-loss, which is activated when the price drops 10% from the initial buy price, trailing stop-loss is recalculated from the latest peak price.

-Correspondingly, once you place a 10% trailing stop-loss to a short strategy, a buy order will get triggered when the price of the asset crosses the 10-percent mark.
+Correspondingly, once you place a 10% trailing stop-loss to a short strategy, a buy order will get triggered when the asset price crosses the 10-percent mark.

-So before adjusting a trailing distance for every order, we recommend you analyze volatility levels and market trends for every asset individually.
+So, before adjusting a trailing distance for every order, we recommend analyzing volatility levels and market trends for each asset individually.

 If you want to learn more about the other advanced order type Trailing Take Profit, we’ve got this guide, too!